 - This is a 4-day walking trip along the Northumberland Coastal Path.

 - Multi-day walking requires a good level of fitness and stamina, as we will be walking between 11 and 18 miles each day for 4 days in succession.
 Beach walking can be tiring due to the soft sand.

 - You will need to have completed two back-to-back full day walks prior to this walking holiday (at least 12 miles on a Saturday and on Sunday).

 - The terrain includes beaches, sand, mud, sand-dunes, coastal cliff-tops (grassy, rocky etc), farmland, riverside and woodland paths and tracks, some of which are uneven, rough and wet underfoot.
 The route also includes lanes and roads, as well as numerous stiles and some stream crossings.
 We may also experience adverse weather conditions.

 - Most of the walking is along flat beaches and coastline, although there are some gentle undulations along the way.

 - There will be rest stops throughout the day, as well as 30-mins for lunch.
-Please provide a packed lunch each day, as it is not a good idea to rely on pubs for lunchtime food.
-We will call into pubs along the way for refreshments, however, as this is an adventurous activity then we ask you to limit the amount of alcohol consumed whilst on the walk to one drink.
+Please provide a packed lunch each day.
+We will call into cafes along the way for refreshments, however, these cannot be relied upon for lunchtime food.

 - Part of the attraction of valley, hill and mountain walking is the challenge of tackling different terrains, landscapes and weather conditions.
 Every effort is made to minimize potential hazards; however, the very nature of hill and mountain walking involves a certain level of unavoidable risk of accident and/or injury.
 By taking part in this activity, you are aware of and accept these risks.